Reed repels Fowler and Spieth to win Masters

 Reed still had a comfortable buffer but 2015 winner Spieth stepped up his challenge with a further run of four birdies in five holes.

-The start of his run came at the short 12th where two years ago he imploded with a quadruple bogey to hand victory to England's Danny Willett.
+The start of his back nine charge came at the short 12th where two years ago he imploded with a quadruple bogey to hand victory to England's Danny Willett.

-Finding the back of the green, Spieth raised his club ironic celebration before draining the putt and starting his birdie blitz, culminating in a long range effort on the 16th to get to 14-under.
+Finding the back of the green, Spieth raised his club ironic celebration before draining the putt and starting his birdie blitz, culminating in a long-range effort on the 16th to get to 14-under.

-But a final hole bogey after a dreadful tee shot blunted his challenge and left Fowler to take up the mantle with four birdies in his last six holes.
+But a final hole bogey after a dreadful tee shot blunted his challenge and left Fowler to take up the mantle with four birdies in his last six holes, coming up just short in his bid for an elusive first major.

+Spain's Jon Rahm briefly threatened on the back nine, but finished four shots behind in fourth.

-The expected challenge from Rory McIlroy never materialized, his challenge fading after he missed an eagle putt on the second which would briefly have drawn him level with Reed at the top of the leaderboard.
+The expected challenge from Rory McIlroy never materialized, his hopes fading after he missed an eagle putt on the second which would briefly have drawn him level with Reed at the top of the leaderboard.

 Other similar misses followed, leaving the Northern Irishman to contemplate another disappointing failure at Augusta as he finished tied for fifth on nine-under after a 74.
 He will have to wait another year at least to complete his career grand slam.